beamtic/php-photo-gallery/README.md

 There is a live demo available at the website.

+## Requirements
+The gallery requires GD library to, among other things, create thumbnails from uploaded images.
+Some hosts will already have this installed by default.
+If your host does not have it installed, it is recommend you either shift to cloud hosting, or find a shared host that does have it installed.

+Some hosts already handle permissions by default, others will not.
+In the latter case, you will have to change permissions on your own (I.e.: chown & chmod).
+If this is not possible, change to another hosting provider!

+You might also need to change the **upload_max_filesize** and **post_max_size** in php.ini, but again, sometimes your hosting will already allow you to upload larger files.
+Obviously, it is bad to upload big image files because they generally take too long time to load, and they will slow down the gallery for your visitors.
+It is recommended you resize images before uploading.

 ## Installation
 Installing the photo gallery is simple.
 You can either download a **.7z** file from the project website (phpphotogallery.com), or you can clone this git repository.